-S/he once sharply criticized the government.
+Someone once sharply criticized the government.
 After winning the election, s/he comes to repeat ambiguous remarks and looks like losing her/his former self.
-I’m sure you’ve seen this kind of change of mind.
-You may feel betrayed and think “I could always achieve social justice.”
-I didn’t mean to defend all the politicians, but believe most of them are not faithless.
+I’m sure you’ve seen this kind of change of mind sometimes.
+You may feel betrayed and think “I could always achieve social justice if I were in her/his shoes.”
+I didn’t mean to defend all the politicians, but believe most of them are not that faithless.
 First of all, there’s no such thing as absolute justice or evil.
 Indeed, it is right to pursue the greatest happiness for the greatest number in utilitarianism, but the tyranny of the majority sometimes hurts the minority so deep that people can’t coexist after confrontation.
 In a sense, decent politicians are meant to be ambiguous.

 Ambiguity as an ancient wisdom

 In terms of ambiguity, I believe Japanese people are second to none in the world.
-Majority vote is rarely adopted in a company meeting.
+Majority vote is rarely adopted in a company meeting for example.
 Even company representatives don’t like to be seen as imposing their opinions.
 A consensus, decision, etc. are made ambiguously in most cases.
 This national character may be related to the uniqueness of the Japanese language that can complete sentences without a subject.
-It irritated me a lot when I was younger.
-I condemned such people as irresponsible, but now come to think Japanese ambiguity seen especially at work place may be ancient wisdom to keep working in harmony as an organization.
+Indeed, it irritated me a lot when I was younger.
+I condemned such people as irresponsible, but now come to think that Japanese ambiguity seen especially at work place may be ancient wisdom to keep working in harmony as an organization.

 Ambiguity to absorb our differences